AlibabaCloudDocs/arms/intl.en-US/Prometheus/Product overview/Functional Overview/Remote storage.md

 ## Step 1: Configure RemoteWrite and obtain the read and write URL

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

+2. In the left-side navigation pane, click **Prometheus Monitoring**.

-1. Select the destination region in the upper-left corner of the page.
+3. Select the destination region in the upper-left corner of the page.
 On the Prometheus Monitoring page, click **Access Prometheus monitoring**.

-2. On the Access Prometheus monitoring page, click **Remote Write Prometheus**.
+4. On the Access Prometheus monitoring page, click **Remote Write Prometheus**.

-3. In Step 1 of the wizard, specify the **RemoteWrite Name** parameter and click **Next**.
+5. In Step 1 of the wizard, specify the **RemoteWrite Name** parameter and click **Next**.

-4. In Step 2, copy and save the generated value of the Prometheus Remote Write Url parameter, and then click **Next**.
+6. In Step 2, copy and save the generated value of the Prometheus Remote Write Url parameter, and then click **Next**.

-5. In Step 3, copy and save the generated value of the Prometheus Remote Read Url parameter, and then close the wizard.
+7. In Step 3, copy and save the generated value of the Prometheus Remote Read Url parameter, and then close the wizard.

 ## Step 2: Configure Prometheus